 - 1. Sign out using your mobile app.
-(See instructions if needed) - Pick-up your child: Enter through the lobby and go to your child's classroom or playground.
+(See instructions if needed) - 2.
+Pick-up your child: Enter through the lobby and go to your child's classroom or playground.
 Stay at the door and let the teacher know you are ready to pick up your child.
 The teacher will send your child to you. - 3.
-Wash hands: Same options as above for washing hands before leaving the site; parents will facilitate helping their child. - 4.
-Exit: Leave the ECELS through the lobby as you entered.
-Please do not stop to visit with other parents or staff.
+Wash hands: Same options as above for washing hands before leaving the site; parents will facilitate helping their child.

-COVID-19 (CORONA VIRUS) UNDERSTANDING OF RISK FOR PALOMAR COLLEGE EARLY CHILDHOOD LAB SCHOOL- PARENT
+COVID-19 (CORONA VIRUS) UNDERSTANDING OF RISK FOR PALOMARCOLLEGE EARLYCHILDHOOD LAB SCHOOL- PARENT